nrajyaguru/sample-work/Materials/Atlassian/System design.md

 Design a rate limiter.

+Design the UI/UX experience of a Jira board (personal and team).

+Designing a Kanban board

 Design a Task Scheduler

 Design a system where you can schedule events to happen at a later point in time.